Site123456/deepweber/README.md

 Seperation of python to multiple so it fits the limit of 1000 lines at mat in one file

-Supported OS directly for IP insted of web sockets
+Implement OS directly for IP insted of web sockets

 🛠️ Next Steps not started yet